cloud-gov/cg-site/content/docs/ops/managing-users.md

     ```

 4. Let the user know the reset process is complete, so they can set up a new authentication application and request access from Space Managers and Org Managers again.

-## Additional access

-### Organizations and spaces

-You can grant the user access to additional organizations and spaces by giving them additional [roles](http://docs.cloudfoundry.org/concepts/roles.html#roles).
-See [the instructions](https://docs.cloudfoundry.org/adminguide/cli-user-management.html#orgs-spaces) for changing them.

 ## Managing Admins
 Make sure you have a copy of the [cg-scripts repository](https://github.com/18F/cg-scripts) so you have access to several utility scripts.